 It is far more than cold espresso coffee.

-This drink is incredibly easy to make and it's a fantastic alternative to the typically creamier and sweeter iced coffee drinks around.
+This Italian iced coffee is incredibly easy to make and it's a fantastic alternative to the typically creamier and sweeter iced coffee drinks around.

 When it comes to coffee, I much prefer sweetening it with demerara sugar rather than white sugar.
 Demerara imparts a unique toffee-like flavour that partners wonderfully with the natural bitterness of coffee.